ivastly/php-reflection/README.md

 ## Rationale
 Ever questioned yourself why you need to write more than a single line of code to get a value of private property?
-What if the property is defined in a parent class?
+What if the property is private and defined in a parent class?
+Even more toil is required.
 Please welcome a library to solve this trouble once and for all.

 ## Functionality